In After Effects:

 Select or create a shader

-Click the Map Button next to Color, or whatever you want to map.
+Click the Map Button across from Color, or whatever you want to map.

 Choose an image from where your TIFF images are located.